roelandjansen/pcmos386v501/README.md

 This does only apply to the PC-MOS/386/The Software Link inc/CDROM code.
 Does not apply for helper files that are included and publically available.

+The C compiler and linker et al can be downloaded from several places.
+Giving the age of the compiler tools I think it's not a problem to add it.
+And if it's a problem (1998....)
+I will remove the files.

 The PC-MOS386 v5.01 API itself has been documented in Ralf Brown's interrupt list.